jvillenap/CMS-Secured-by-Blockchain/README.md

 ### Oracle Blockchain AppBuilder

-In the other hand, Oracle App Builder is a low-code development tool created by Oracle to help you in the development of your Smartcontracts, abstracting you from all the intrinsic technical complexities, even more when you need to create a NFT token.
-So, leveraging Oracle Blockchain and Oracle AppBuilder you will reduce considerably the time to market for any project in which NFTs and/or FTs would be needed.
+In the other hand, Oracle App Builder is a low-code development tool created by Oracle to help you in the development of your Smartcontracts, abstracting you from all the intrinsic technical complexities, also if you need to implement a NFT token.
+So, leveraging Oracle Blockchain and Oracle AppBuilder you will reduce considerably the time and effort required to create your Smartcontract, even more when you need to implement a Smartcontract based in NFTs and/or FTs.

 <p align="center">
 <img width="960" height="540" src="https://github.com/jvillenap/CMS-Secured-by-Blockchain/blob/main/images/6-appbuilder1.png"/>